UKCloud/documentation/articles/azure/azs-how-configure-mars-backups-restore-powershell.md

 ## Setup the MARS agent using PowerShell

-The script used in this article can be found [here](https://github.com/UKCloud/AzureStack/blob/master/Users/Extensions/Windows/AzureBackupConfig.ps1).
-It provides docstrings on additional parameters which are not used in this article.
+You can find the script used in this article [here](https://github.com/UKCloud/AzureStack/blob/master/Users/Extensions/Windows/AzureBackupConfig.ps1).
+It provides docstrings on additional parameters that are not used in this article.

 ### Declare variables